shaneragusa/Heart-Rate-and-Map-Demo-iPhone-and-Apple-Watch-Apps/README.md

 ----------------------------------------------------------

 This project demonstrates the capabilities of the GPS and heart rate sensor of the Apple Watch.
 The Watch app monitors the user's heart rate and current location, and this data is sent to the corresponding iPhone app.
 Use the iPhone app to view this data and to compare the iPhone GPS to the Watch GPS on a map.
 You can also use the map to place down multiple location pins.
-Once the user is in close proximity to the pin (according to the GPS), a notification will fire off saying so.
+Once the user is in close proximity to the pin (using the Watch GPS), a notification will fire off saying so.

 -----------------------------------------------------------